-You need the LBGR to calculate the number of data points, N, which is used to test whether the survey unit concentration is less than the DCGLW.
-You must set a value for the LBGR to calculate the shift, (shift = DCGLW - LBGR = ).
-The shift (or width of the gray region) is then used to calculate the relative shift, , which is an intermediate step necessary to calculate N. Where is the arithmetic standard deviation of the measurements.
+The LBGR is needed to calculate the number of data points, N, which is used to test whether the survey unit concentration is less than the DCGLW.
+In order to calculate the shift, there must be an LBGR value (shift = DCGLW – LBGR).
+The shift (or width of the gray region) is then used to calculate the relative shift, which is an intermediate step necessary to calculate N, where N is the arithmetic standard deviation of the measurements.
 The relative shift expressed in multiples of standard deviations.

 The gray region is a range of values for the parameter of interest for a survey unit in which the consequences of making a decision error are relatively minor.
 The upper bound of the gray region in MARSSIM is set equal to the DCGLW, and the lower bound of the gray region (LBGR) is a site-specific variable.